VUIIS/dax/docs/manage_a_project.rst

 	      JOB_FAILED,Job Pending
 	===================================================================

 You can then check the different errors for each assessor and restart the assessors using XnatSwitchProcessStatus as we saw earlier.
 You can also modify the header of the output to have more information (see available header name with -printformat).
-For example to see the walltime and memory used as well as the starting date for the job that COMPLETE for the session VUSTP1a:
+For example, to see the walltime and memory used as well as the starting date for the jobs that are COMPLETE for the session VUSTP1a:

 - Xnatcheck -p VUSTP --filters procstatus=COMPLETE session_label=VUSTP1a --format assessor_label,proctype,procstatus,walltimeused,memused,jobstartdate